k2view-academy/K2View-Academy/articles/05_DB_interfaces/10_database_types.md

 ### Overview

-Fabric supports creating a new database type according to a JDBC driver specifications or overriding the existing database types without the need for product enhancement.
+Fabric supports creating a new database type based on JDBC driver specifications or overriding the existing database types without the need for product enhancement.

+When introducing a new database type, the JDBC driver is saved under:

+**[Your PC Folder]\K2View Fabric Studio\Projects\\[Project Name]\lib\\[new database type]**.

+Each database type is kept in a separate folder in order to avoid overlapping or conflicts with other drivers (dynamically loaded).

 ### How Do I Create a Database Type?

-To introduce a new database type, save the JDBC driver under:
+To create a new database type, do the following:

-**[Your PC Folder]\K2View Fabric Studio\Projects\\[Project Name]\lib\\[new database type]**.

-Then do the following:

 1. Go to **Project Tree** > **Shared Objects**, right click **Database Types** and select **New Database Type**.